 Diagnosis of scleritis is made clinically and by slit-lamp examination Slit-lamp examination The eye can be examined with routine equipment, including a standard ophthalmoscope; thorough examination requires special equipment and evaluation by an ophthalmologist.
 History includes location... read more , which typically reveals a scleral violaceous hue that originates deep to the conjunctiva.
 Smears or rarely biopsies are necessary to confirm infectious scleritis.
 CT or ultrasonography may be needed for posterior scleritis.

 Treatment of Scleritis

 Rarely, nonsteroidal anti-inflammatory drugs are sufficient for mild cases of scleritis.
 However, usually a systemic corticosteroid (eg, prednisone 1 to 2 mg/kg orally once a day for 7 days, then tapered off by 10 mg each week as tolerated or as indicated based on the clinical picture) is the initial therapy.
 If inflammation returns, a longer dose of oral corticosteroid, also starting at prednisone 1 to 2 mg/kg orally once a day or pulsed intravenous corticosteroid, such as methylprednisolone 1000 mg IV daily for 3 days, can be considered.

-If patients are unresponsive to or intolerant of systemic corticosteroids or have necrotizing scleritis and connective tissue disease, systemic immunosuppression with cyclophosphamide, methotrexate, or biologic agents (eg, rituximab) is indicated but only in consultation with a rheumatologist.
+If patients are unresponsive to or intolerant of systemic corticosteroids or have necrotizing scleritis and systemic rheumatic disease, systemic immunosuppression with cyclophosphamide, methotrexate, mycophenolate mofetil, or biologic agents (eg, rituximab, adalimumab) is indicated but only in consultation with a rheumatologist.
 Scleral grafts may be indicated for threatened perforation.